jalik/js-schema/README.md

 import Schema from '@jalik/schema';

 export const ExampleSchema = new Schema({
-  // The string must contain only '0' and '1'.
+  // The string must be 'yes' or 'no'.
-  binaryString: {
+  answer: {
     type: 'string',
-    allowed: ['0', '1']
+    allowed: ['yes', 'no']
   },
   // The array must contain only 0 and 1 as numbers.
-  binaryNumber: {
+  binaryNumbers: {
     type: ['number'],
     allowed: [0, 1]
  },